Funeral for my Youth – Turning 30 Photo Shoot!

-That’s right – as of March 8, 2020, I will be 30!
+That’s right – in March 2020, I turned 30!
 I remember the days leading up to my 13th birthday.
 I kept telling my mom (or anyone who would listen, really) that I did NOT want to grow up and I did NOT want responsibility.

-Little has changed, attitude wise, but now I’m 30.
-I’m married – we own a house – I own a car – I have a career – I even have my own small business, doing something I love.
+Little has changed, attitude-wise, but now I’m 30.
+I’m married – we own a house – I own a car – I have a career in my own small business, doing something that I love.

 And I still don’t feel like an adult.